kora-projects/kora-docs/mkdocs/docs/en/documentation/resilient.md

 Module for creating a fault-tolerant application using approaches such as *CircuitBreaker, Fallback, Timeout, Retry* using aspect annotations.

+For a step-by-step walkthrough before the reference details, see [Resilience](../guides/resilient.md).

 ## Dependency { #dependency }

 ===! ":fontawesome-brands-java: `Java`"